andrewyur/kagi-dev-project/readme.md

   - [x] Setup blueprints for each routing section
 - [ ] add main functionality
   - [x] make a url input screen
-  - [ ] make rss feeds return data from pocketbase
+  - [ ] make rss feeds return data from the database
-    - [x] make a single endpoint that will display a single rss feed, with dummy data in the defined schema
+    - [x] route for generating a preview of data stored in browser session
+    - [ ] revive the test xml endpoint
+    - [ ] flatten the schema, and get rid of attribute values
-    - [ ] get pocketbase working, and pull in data from pocketbase for each route
+    - [ ] get the database working, and pull in data from the database for each route
   - [ ] make rss editor
     - [x] initial screen layout
-    - [x] make an html element selector from iframe
+    - [x] iframe functionality and initial form layout
-    - [ ] make a screen for user to edit values directly
-      - [ ] input element have checks when filled, css is invisible
-      - [ ] no need for base query, even in schema, user should use the double selector for everything
+      - [x] use the html selector for static content
-      - [ ] red and green should clear after blue has been selected
+      - [ ] FoUC
+      - [x] loading shroud/modal
+    - [x] html element selector
+    - [x] form validation
-    - [ ] help modals
+    - [x] help modals & more accurate tooltips
-    - [ ] get rid of layout forcing that causes unstyled content to be shown
+    - [x] direct to preview page on submission
-    - [ ] submit button & add data into pocketbase
+  - [ ] Endpoint for creating an rss feed
   - [ ] use LLM API to construct an initial RSS feed to load into the editor
-  - [ ] implement caching for each rss feed
+  - [ ] implement caching for each rss feed to reduce the use of the LLM for initial construction
-- [ ] Add authn & authz with Pocketbase
+- [ ] Add authn & authz with Authelia
   - [ ] add auth modals to base html layout and their corresponding js
     - [ ] login modal
     - [ ] reset password modal